saelo/saelo.github.io/_posts/2017-01-01-pwning-lua-through-load.md

 Note that this approach has one drawback though: it relies on the heap layout since it indexes behind the heap chunk that holds the constants.
 This is a source of unreliability.
 It may be possible to avoid this by scanning (in the bytecode) for a particular value (e.g. a certain integer value) which marks the start of the fake values, but this is left as an exercise for the reader... ;)

 At this point there is a very simple exploit in certain scenarios: assuming the Lua interpreter was modified such that e.g. `os.execute` was present in the binary but not available to Lua code (which happens if one just comments out [this][disable-os.execute] line in the source code), then we can simply create a fake function value that points to the native implementation and call it with whatever shell command we want to execute.
-We can get the address of the interpreter code itself (assuming a shared object or PIE) through `tostring(load)`:
+If required, we can obtain the address of the interpreter code itself through `tostring(load)` (or any other native function for that matter):

 {% highlight Lua %}
 > print(tostring(load))